alexjoverm/blog/source/_drafts/My-tips-to-be-a-happier-developer.md

 Nowadays life goes fast, so fast that we go faster with it.
 And we end up in a routine where we try to do too many things that we can manage to do.
 That makes us being really over-demanding on ourselves, leading to frustration and anxiety because of not completing the tasks, or doing it under much pressure for quite some time.

 You wanna prepare a talk, attend a meetup, keep your Open Source work, write on your blog, stay healthy practising sport, meet with friends, spend time with your family, run some side-project... and you work full time as well.
+Be careful, being too ambitious can turn against you.

 What can we do to about it?

  - **Slow down and push the break**: Minimize your task queue.
 Keep in mind it is better to do 2 things well done, than 4 badly/quickly done.
  - **Enjoy what you do**: When you slow down, you have more time to pay attention to what you're doing, making it be more enjoyable.
 That's what mindfulness stands for.
- - **Apply a time management technique**: Personally I use [Pomodoro](http://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730).
+ - **Apply a time management technique**: Personally I (kind of) use [Pomodoro](http://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730).
 The point is to enforce breaks to move and distract yourself in order to don't spend hours on a task continuously.

 ## 4. Keep up your motivation